 Eat at the Oldest Restaurant in the World

 It's been in Madrid for over 300 years and deemed the oldest continuously operated restaurant in the world.
 What's their secret?

-As a friend of owner Emilio González, father and grandfather of the current owners, Carlos and Antonio González, he requested to learn how to make paella.
+As a friend of owner Emilio González, father and grandfather of the current owners Carlos and Antonio González, Hemingway even requested to learn how to make the restaurant’s paella.
 Don Ernesto, as the Madrileños called him, was so in love with the restaurant he set the final scene of The Sun Also Rises there where the characters dined on that famous suckling pig.

 The lambs and suckling pigs are roasted slowly, more than 4 hours, in the old wood-fired oven creating a crisp, golden skin.
-But in case that is not to your liking, the menu at Restaurante Sobrino del Botín spans to seafood and other Spanish classics like gazpacho, garlic soup, white asparagus, stews and they will happily accommodate vegetarians.
+But in case that is not to your liking, the menu at Restaurante Sobrino del Botín spans to seafood and other Spanish classics like gazpacho, garlic soup, white asparagus, stews and they will happily accommodate dietary requests.

-Sobrino del Botín; Calle de Cuchilleros, 17; +34 913 664 217 or +34 913 663 026; www.botin.es
+Calle de Cuchilleros, 17; +34 913 664 217 or +34 913 663 026; www.botin.es